zane797/Pinewood-Derby-Timer/README.md

 ## Main Control Box

 The goal for this box was to create a replacement Pinewood Derby Track Timer and add a race management software called DerbyNet.
 The core of this is a Raspberry Pi Pico W with a Raspberry Pi Zero W. The goal is to create a system that reliably times differences of less than 50 ms. The sensors read at ~100Hz and require 2 successive detections of a car, to avoid false readings at the high speed.
 This means the effective sensing time is roughly .02 seconds.
 This meets the design goal of sensing times of less than 0.05 seconds.
+One major design goal was a simple to setup system.
+The existing timer required precise alignment of lighting with the sensors below the track and a difficult to

 The original design included an I2C multiplexer routed directly to the VL6180Xs in the sensor modules.
 This led to sensing issues and bad data reads.
 I suspect this was due to using I2C through several connections and wire types.
 This was removed and in it's place I am using simple digital command and input signal lines to command the ESP-01S modules accordingly.
 These have been much more reliable and once the architecture change happened reliability went up significantly.